VPPRN Patient-Powered Research

 FLARES and VASCULITIS

-Flare Reporting: At the January 2025 check-in, 30% of patients with other/suspected diagnosis reported a flare in the past 6 months.
-This is similar to the 24% in the VPPRN community who reported a flare within the same timeframe.
+Flare Reporting: At the July 2025 check-in, 38% of patients with other/suspected diagnosis reported a flare in the past 6 months.
+This is higher than the 21% in the VPPRN community who reported a flare within the same timeframe.

 MEMBERS' CURRENT STATE OF VASCULITIS